slevithan/regex/README.md

 ## 💎 Features

-- Always-on flag <kbd>x</kbd> allows with to space your regexes freely and add comments.
+- Always-on flag <kbd>x</kbd> allows you to freely add space and comments to your regexes.
 - Always-on flag <kbd>v</kbd> gives you the best level of Unicode support and extra features.
-- It's a raw string template tag, so no unreadable escaped backslashes `\\\\`.
+- No unreadable escaped backslashes `\\\\`, since it's a raw string template tag.
 - Context-aware and safe interpolation of regexes, escaped strings, and partial patterns.
 - Interpolated regexes locally preserve the meaning of their own flags (or their absense).